 At Alyce, we love to drink our own champagne.
 Or eat our own dog food.
 Whichever phrase you prefer.
-By that I mean, we use our personal gifting platform to gift prospects, customers, partners, and more recently – folks in need.
+By that I mean, we use our personal gifting strategy and platform to gift prospects, customers, partners, and more recently – folks in need.
 We call it the Alyce for Alyce program, A4A.

 As Marketing Operations Coordinator, I oversee the execution of the A4A program and help to ensure its success.
 We use this program to test, learn and prospect.
 Through multiple iterations we’ve created and implemented best practices for ourselves and our customers.
 I guess you could say the team and I are the power users of the product.